 Wearable art?
 Handmade in Africa?
 That would be IAMISIGO.

-Graduating from Central Saint Martins this year with an MA, Jawara Alleyne tells stories through draping.
+A gradute of Central Saint Martins, Jawara Alleyne tells stories through draping.

 Kai offers luxury aesthetics at accessible prices.